-Because growing meat through cell culture is so novel a process, many questions about the safety of cultured meat products remain unanswered.
+Because growing meat through cell culture is so novel a process, many questions about the safety of cell-cultured meat and seafood products remain unanswered.

-87 people from 50 cultured meat companies participated in this initiative, representing over 60%1 of the global cultured meat industry.
+87 people from 50 cultured meat companies participated in this initiative, representing over 60 percent1 of the global cultured meat industry.

 Three workshops culminated in a peer-reviewed paper in Comprehensive Reviews in Food Science and Food Safety that charts a path forward for how we can demonstrate the safety of cultured meat.

 No NDAs were signed throughout the initiative, making this the first example of collective action in cell ag.

 1Percent calculated by dividing the number of companies who participated in the initiative (50) by the number of companies we reached out to (83) in the fall of 2020.
 Although the number of cultured meat companies is constantly in flux, we assessed it to be around 83 at the time based on publicly available information (i.e. not including stealth companies).

 October – November, 2022 – New Harvest and Vireo Advisors initiate new project, CMSI Phase II, to bring together governmental scientists and regulators from 15 jurisdictions globally.
 See project page for more information.